Amazon Cloudwatch (AWS)

-Follow the steps below to configure a service so as to push related alert data from AWS Cloudwatch onto Squadcast.
+Follow the steps below to configure a service so as to push related alert data from Honeybadger onto Squadcast.

 Squadcast will then process this information to create incidents for this service as per your preferences.